 A home warranty is an insurance policy that typically covers the repairs and or replacement of your home’s major systems during the term of the policy.

-There are a myriad of options for home warranty plans but here is a list of the a basic plan should cover:
+There are a myriad of options for home warranty plans but here is a list of the basics that a plan should cover:

 - Heating System